meieda/architecture-center/docs/microservices/data-considerations.md

 Finally, the Package service has two basic requirements:

-- High write throughput.
+- Able to handle a high volume of packages, requiring high write throughput.
 - Simple queries by package ID.
+- Long-term storage.

-The package data is not relational, so a documented oriented database is appropriate, and Cosmos DB can achieve very high throughput by using sharded collections.
+The package data is not relational, so a document oriented database is appropriate, and Cosmos DB can achieve high throughput by using sharded collections.
 The team that works on the Package service is familiar with the MEAN stack (MongoDB, Express.js, AngularJS, and Node.js), so they select the [MongoDB API](/azure/cosmos-db/mongodb-introduction) for Cosmos DB.
 That lets them leverage their existing experience with MongoDB, while getting the benefits of Cosmos DB.

 > [!div class="nextstepaction"]
 > [Interservice communication](./interservice-communication.md)